anamolacharya/Mountainipedia/README.md

   User will be able to create their account, sign up using google signin API and login to access their accounts and profile.
 User will be able to perform Create, Read, and Update operation on the API created for mountain information.
 Other users would have a feature of request to update the mountain info that has been falsely reported by other user.
+User will be able to share the mountain post.
 User will be able to post a comment and like/dislike the mountain.
 MongoDB will be used as database and mongoose will be used to create schemas.
 React will be used to create a beautiful UI using components structures.